 Students are responsible for finding their own field experiences during the program and must plan ahead to ensure that their field experiences are secured prior to beginning any course with an associated field experience.
 Students may share a Letter of Introduction (see below) with potential field sites, as needed.

-During EDUC 6101, students must submit proof of professional liability insurance to their Blackboard classroom and must also email it to ECSfield@mail.waldenu.edu.
-Proof of the insurance is due by the end of Week 7 of the course.
+During EDUC 6101, students must submit proof of professional liability insurance and a completed COVID 19 Acknowledgement of Risk form to their online classroom and also email them to [email protected].
 Students may need to renew their professional liability insurance during the program to ensure coverage throughout all field experience courses.
 See the Field Experience Handbook for more information on the professional liability insurance requirement and suggested professional organizations that offer discounted coverage to student members.

 Students are required to read the Field Experience Handbook.
 The handbook contains the program goals, student support services, policies, key information for field experiences, and resources.